Cornish Harbour, Mousehole 1951

 The Crab 1929

 Linocut on thin, cream wove paper, 125 × 155mm (image), 218 × 177mm (sheet).
 Signed, dated, titled and numbered in pencil from the edition of 50 (unlikely to have been completed).
 Printed at Grosvenor School of Art, London 1929.
-Good condition, unframed.
+Good condition, framed to conservation standards in a hand-painted brown beveled sustainable wood frame.
 Extremely rare.
-Charming, vorticist-inspired image from one of the lesser known Grosvenor School linocutters working alongside Claude Flight, Sybil Andrews, Cyril Power and Ethel Spowers.
+Charming, vorticist-inspired image from one of the lesser known Grosvenor School linocutters working alongside Claude Flight, Cyril Power, Ethel Spowers and Sybil Andrews, who encouraged Sherwood to exhibit a linocut titled Snakes Heads at the National Gallery of Canada’s Exhibition of Modern Colour Prints, organised by the Redfern Gallery in 1935 (cat.78).

 Turning Bronzes I 1973